EvilWeasel/knowledge-hub/README.md

   ```

   The `-d` optional flag starts the all containers, including the app without attaching the process to the running terminal.

+3. Verify that everything is working by going to localhost:7777 and adding one article

+---

 ## Review